College Internship - Fish and Invertebrates

 • Prepare daily diets and maintain accurate records of assigned animals.

-• Gain knowledge of fish identifications.
+• Gain knowledge with fish identifications.

-• Assist with maintaining back-of-house areas.
+• Assist with maintaining back of house areas.

-• Aquatic Holding: As an aquatic holding intern, you’ll assist in the care of a wide variety of aquatic animals who may be housed in this special area (sometimes referred to as our “animal hospital) for additional observation, medical care, or are new to the facility.
+Aquatic Holding: As an aquatic holding intern, you’ll assist in the care of a wide variety of aquatic animals who may be housed in this special area (sometimes referred to as our “animal hospital) for additional observation, medical care, or are new to the facility.
 Interns on this team will gain a diverse knowledge of quarantine methods, biosecurity protocols, and safety procedures for feedings and water quality adjustments.

-• Jellies: As an intern on the jellyfish and live food organism team, you’ll learn about jellyfish biology, development, and captive care, develop aquarium and aquaculture skills, and become familiar with the inner workings of public aquariums.
+Jellies: As an intern on the jellyfish and live food organism team, you’ll learn about jellyfish biology, development, and captive care, develop aquarium and aquaculture skills, and become familiar with the inner workings of public aquariums.

 How this will help: